Automotive industry in Russia: Early history

 The Russian Empire had a long history of progress in the development of machinery.
 As early as in the eighteenth century Ivan I. Polzunov constructed the first two-cylinder steam engine in the world, while Ivan P. Kulibin created a human-powered vehicle that had a flywheel, a brake, a gearbox, and roller bearings.
 One of the world's first tracked vehicles was invented by Fyodor A. Blinov in 1877.
 In 1896, the Yakovlev engine factory and the Freze carriage-manufacturing workshop manufactured the first Russian petrol-engine automobile, the Yakovlev & Freze.

-The turn of the nineteenth and twentieth centuries was marked by the invention of the earliest Russian electrocar, nicknamed the "Cuckoo", which was created by the engineer Hippolyte V. Romanov in 1899.
+The turn of the nineteenth and twentieth centuries was marked by the invention of the earliest Russian electro car, nicknamed the "Cuckoo", which was created by the engineer Hippolyte V. Romanov in 1899.
 Romanov also constructed a battery-electric omnibus.
 In the years preceding the 1917 October Revolution, Russia produced a growing number of Russo-Balt, Puzyryov, Lessner, and other vehicles, held its first motor show in 1907 and had car enthusiasts who successfully participated in international motor racing.
 A Russo-Balt car placed 9th in the Monte Carlo Rally of 1912, despite the extreme winter conditions that threatened the lives of the driver and riding mechanic on their way from Saint Petersburg, 2nd in the San Sebastián Rally and covered more than 15,000 km in Western Europe and Northern Africa in 1913.
 The driver of the car, Andrei P. Nagel, was personally awarded by Emperor Nicholas II for increasing the prestige of the domestic car brand.

 By 1915, about 1,000 motor vehicles had been built in Russia.
 Imported vehicles vastly exceeded domestic production, with the latter accounting for less than 10% of total stock by 1914.

 In February 1916 the Tsarist government allocated funds for the construction of six automotive plants: AMO in Moscow, Russo-Balt in the village of Fili, the State Plant of Military Self-Propelled Vehicles (KZVS) in Mytishchi, Russian Renault in Rybinsk, Aksai in Nakhichevan-on-Don, and Lebedev in Yaroslavl.
 None of the plants were completed before the October Revolution.